Jack Murphy (sportswriter): Jack Murphy Stadium

-After the Chargers began to outgrow Balboa Stadium, Murphy assisted in lobbying for a new San Diego stadium in his sports articles for the San Diego Union.
-A 50,000-seat stadium was proposed to and approved by San Diego voters in 1965.
+After the Chargers began to outgrow Balboa Stadium in San Diego, Murphy helped lobby for a San Diego stadium in articles for the San Diego Union.
+A 50,000-seat stadium was proposed and approved by San Diego voters in 1965.

-The eventual 54,000-seat San Diego Stadium was renamed San Diego–Jack Murphy Stadium after Murphy died in 1980.
-It was also known by its shortened name "The Murph".
+San Diego Stadium, with 54,000 seats, was renamed San Diego–Jack Murphy Stadium after Murphy died in 1980.
+It was known as well by "The Murph".
 The stadium was renamed Qualcomm Stadium in 1997 and Qualcomm retained the naming rights until 2017.
-The stadium was renamed SDCCU Stadium in 2018 after San Diego County Credit Union purchased the naming rights.
-In order to continue to honor Murphy, the city named the stadium site Jack Murphy Field.
+It was renamed SDCCU Stadium in 2018 after the San Diego County Credit Union purchased the naming rights.
+The city named the stadium site Jack Murphy Field.

 Personal life

-Murphy owned a black Labrador Retriever named Abe that he would write about in his articles.
-A statue of Murphy with Abe is located in front of Qualcomm Stadium.

-Murphy was a third cousin of billionaire investor Warren Buffett.
+Murphy owned a black Labrador Retriever named Abe and he wrote about him in articles.
+A statue of Murphy with Abe is in front of Qualcomm Stadium.
+He was a third cousin of billionaire investor Warren Buffett.
 Murphy died on September 24, 1980, of lung cancer.